How Keno Payouts Work

 | Blackjack (basic strategy) | ~99.5% | ~0.5% |

 Keno has a higher house edge than most other casino games.
 That's a fact worth knowing before you play.
-However, keno offers something those games don't: a massive jackpot payout for a tiny wager, and a completely relaxed, no-skill-required experience.
+But keno offers something those games don't: a massive jackpot payout for a tiny wager, and a completely relaxed, no-skill-required experience.

 Tips for Getting Better Value from Keno